 - Medicaid is a needs-based program, so you will need to check to see if you qualify.
 Some states also have programs for mothers and especially children.

-Over 70% of custodial single parents are single moms.
 Just because your spouse is involved now doesn’t mean it will stay that way.
-You want to name a guardian for your kids as a backup.
+Name a backup guardian for your kids.

 - Cancel joint credit cards or lines of credit.